 Clinical Studies in Adults

-Mevacor has been shown to be highly effective in reducing total‑C and LDL‑C in heterozygous familial and non-familial forms of primary hypercholesterolemia and in mixed hyperlipidemia.
+Mevacor has been shown to reduce total‑C and LDL‑C in heterozygous familial and non-familial forms of primary hypercholesterolemia and in mixed hyperlipidemia.
 A marked response was seen within 2 weeks, and the maximum therapeutic response occurred within 4–6 weeks.
 The response was maintained during continuation of therapy.
 Single daily doses given in the evening were more effective than the same dose given in the morning, perhaps because cholesterol is synthesized mainly at night.

 The results of a study in patients with primary hypercholesterolemia are presented in Table II.